 Simply Catholic and Welcoming You

-Welcoming you to be part of our community, not just to fill a pew.
+We welcome you to be part of our community, not just to fill a pew.
 We gladly call you to be an important part of our community were all are called to love Christ, love one another and promote authentic self love.

 At St. Brigit's we are called to be a diverse,inclusive faith community on fire with the love of Jesus Christ, passionate about what happens to each other and the communities we live in.
 St. Brigit's Community Catholic Church is a Federally Registered Not for Profit Church.

-Catholic because we are indeed, specifically Old Catholic and because catholic literally means universal.
+Catholic because we are indeed, specifically Community Catholic and because catholic literally means universal.
 Church because church is not about denomination.
 The real church is the body of Christ, those people He gathers unto Himself in Love and faith regardless of denomination.

 As a ‘mission parish’ our home is in Boat Harbour West on the Burin Peninsula, Newfoundland however, we will do our utmost best to make ourselves available to welcoming venues on the Burin and throughout Newfoundland.

-We have valid Apostolic Succession through the O.C.A.C.
+We have valid Apostolic Succession through multiple lines.
 Apostolic Succession is the means by which sacramental validity is assured in all Catholic churches: it means that a valid bishop is one who is consecrated by the laying on of hands in an unbroken tactile line that stretches back to the twelve Apostles and to Jesus Christ Himself.
 The Apostolic Succession is as important spiritually as it is historically.
 We hold valid priesthood orders.

 We are not part of the Roman Catholic Church.
 We are part of the "other" Catholic Churches, like the Eastern Orthodox Churches, through whom we also share Apostolic Succession.